-Astonishingly, it’s the best time of year to visit Ireland, but not everybody knows about it.
+Astonishingly, it’s the best time of year to visit Ireland.
+But not everybody knows about it.
 There are a lot of things you can enjoy while other travelers remain at bay.
 The best part is you need to pay less for everything that comes across during the rainy season.
 To top that off, no lining up to wait for your turn to get what you want.
 Isn’t that great?!
 There are several activities you can do in the rainy season.
-For instance, you can climb walls at the Gravity Climbing arena in Dublin, drive a GoKart, enjoy indoor skiing at resorts, enjoy hot tea and cake or a coffee at some downtown café, trampoline with friends and family, explore some exotic caves, or just jump in the bog.
+For instance, you can climb walls at the Gravity Climbing arena in Dublin, drive a GoKart, enjoy indoor skiing at resorts.
+Enjoy hot tea and cake or a coffee at some downtown café, trampoline with friends and family.
+Also explore some exotic caves, or just jump in the bog.

 Best Ireland Cities to visit in Winter Season :

 Ireland becomes a kind place to revel during the winter season.
-The best part of the cold climate is that most of it witness rainfall instead of freezing snowy temperatures.
+The best part of the cold climate is that most of it witnesses rainfall instead of freezing snowy temperatures.
 Ireland’s weather is pleasant overall and has both temperate hot days and chilly nights.
-Speaking of the winter season in the country that starts in November and runs through February, it’s about time you enjoy marvelous traditions happening in the Irish peninsula.
+Speaking of the winter season in the country that starts in November and runs through February.
+It’s about time you enjoy marvelous traditions happening in the Irish peninsula.
 The capital city of Dublin and Belfast are known for their street lighting, staple food stalls, decorated shops, street food, cabin shows, and so much more.
-Dublin’s Grafton Street is a mandatory place to saunter and enjoy pure Irish delights whether it’s the food or shopping for your loved ones.
+Dublin’s Grafton Street is a mandatory place to saunter.
+Enjoy pure Irish delights whether it’s the food or shopping for your loved ones.

 Moreover, the country transcends one step further from every other European country when it comes to its winter festivities.
 The family merriments are countless.
 Tourists equally enjoy these heartwarming get-togethers.
 You can feel lively at the Christmas Eve’s Midnight Mass, horse racing in Leopardstown and Limerick, listening to James Joyce’s stories besides a burning chimney at a local’s chalet, wearing traditional green woolen jumpers, fighting for USA boxes of biscuits, and whatnot.
 Not to forget door wreaths, adorned home entryways, main hall decorations, and the snowman made by kids during the daytime.